 - 1/4 cauliflower pickled style (this is optional, I just had this in my fridge and thought of adding it)

 Prepare your mise en place -prepare and organize everything you’ll need- for the assembly.

-Arrange the base leaf and add 1/2 tsp of colored lard.
-Use your fingers or a cooking brush to spread it thru the leaf.
+Arrange the base leaf and add 1/2 tsp of red-colored butter.
+Use your fingers or a cooking brush to spread it through the leaf.

 Put a medium dough ball in the center of the leaf.
 Flatten the dough, we used a plastic cutting board for this process, covered with a piece of plastic bag so the dough doesn’t stick to the board.